negrinho/deep_architect/docs/source/tutorials/search_space_constructs.rst

 fact that all the hyperparameters that the dependent hyperparameter depends on have been assigned values.

-Delaying sub search space creation through substitution
+Delaying sub-search space creation through substitution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We have talked about modules and hyperparameters.